gisquick/gisquick-doc/docs/installation/docker.rst

        ports:
          - "443:443"

+.. todo:: Fix line numbers...

 .. _docker-publish-dir:

-It is important to set up shared directories mounted by Docker images as volumes. *QGIS Server* requires setting up :file:`publish` directory which is used for published Gisquick projects (see line ``7``). *Django Application* stores SQLite database in :file:`data`
+It is important to set up shared directories mounted by Docker containers as volumes. *QGIS Server* requires setting up :file:`publish` directory which is used for published Gisquick projects (see line ``7``). *Django Application* stores SQLite database in :file:`data`